Ryuukai/discord-musicbot/README.md

 ## Getting started
 1. Get the requirements
-2. Insert your bot token on line 8
-3. Choose your command character on line 17
+2. Edit the `config.js` file to your likings
-4. Create an empty folder called `songs`
+3. Create an empty folder called `songs`
-5. Open terminal/cmd and type `node bot`
+4. Open terminal/cmd and type `node bot`
-6. Enjoy some music :D (use the help command (!help by default) to see what commands you can use)
+5. Enjoy some music :D (use the help command (!help by default) to see what commands you can use)